OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 Notice that where the `parallel loop` directive required decorating each loop with a directive, the `kernels` construct applies to all loops within the region.
-Additionally the `kernels` construct applies to both the `i` and `j` loops in the loop nests, whereas the `parallel loop` construct only applies to the next loop after the directive, thus requiring a directive on each loop.
+Additionally the `kernels` construct applies to both the `i` and `j` loops in the loop nests, whereas the `parallel loop` construct only directly applies to the next loop after the directive, thus requiring a directive on each loop.
+Additionally it is the compiler's responsibility, rather than the programmer's, to discover the reduction on error that was discussed in the previous example.

 Because the `kernels` directive is more compiler-driven, it gives the compiler additional freedom both in identifying where there is parallelism in the code and how to map that parallelism to the the accelerator.
 This also means that